-The decrease in corporate operating expenses during 2020 as compared to 2019 was primarily due to a decrease in deferred compensation expense.
-During 2020, deferred compensation expense decreased \$4,806,000, with a corresponding decrease to other income, net, as compared to the prior year, due to the change in value of assets associated with our deferred compensation plan.
-This decrease consisted of an increase in the value of plan assets of \$8,028,000 during 2020 as compared to an increase in the value of plan assets of \$12,834,000 during 2019.
-The decrease in corporate operating expenses was also due to a decrease in travel and meals and personnel expenses primarily due to COVID-19 pandemic-related business and travel restrictions.
-The decrease was also due to fiscal 2020 having one less week of activity than fiscal 2019.
+The increase in corporate operating expenses during 2021 as compared to 2020 was primarily due to an increase in deferred compensation expense.
+During 2021, deferred compensation expense increased \$6,702,000 with a corresponding increase to other income, net, as compared to the prior year due to the change in value of assets associated with our deferred compensation plan.
+This increase consisted of an increase in the value of the plan assets of \$14,730,000 during 2021 as compared to an increase in the value of the plan assets of \$8,028,000 during 2020.
+During 2020 we claimed an employee retention credit for \$2,230,000 under the CARES Act.
+This credit was excluded from fringe benefits in our measure of segment operating income.
+There was no CARES Act credit claimed during 2021.
+Corporate operating expenses also increased due to increases in costs associated with our human resources, finance, information technology, and business development groups as we continue to make investments in these areas to support our growth.